railwayapp/nixpacks/README.md

 - Go
 - Rust

-More langauges will be added very soon
+More languages will be added very soon

 ## Getting Started